Do you need a quick meal for a hangry toddler after work?

-I don’t know about you, but with two little ones, I have to have a plan for getting food on the table in the shortest time possible.
+I know I do.
+With two little ones, I have to have a plan for getting food on the table in the shortest time possible.
 My son, Charlie, has unfortunately inherited my ability to get hangry.
 So right when I get home, which is usually between 5:30-6:00 PM, I like to have an easy meal that will hopefully help me avoid tantrums.
 As the year has progressed I have figured out which meals did well and which did not.
-The dinners listed below are both my great attempts to being both healthy and easy to prepare.
+The dinners listed below are my great attempts to being both healthy and easy to prepare.

 1. Steak and Potatoes

 This is one of my favorite simple meals.
 It is basically like a pot roast that only takes about 15-20 minutes to cook.
 The key to this meal is that you want to do all the prep work the night before.
 You can add all kinds of veggies.
 My favorites to add are onions, potatoes, carrots, and sometimes celery.
 Make sure to slice the veggies and meat thin so that way it doesn’t take long to cook.
 Add some oil and herbs before covering and storing in the fridge until you are ready to cook.
 I recommend cooking the meal within 24 hours.
 Once you are ready to cook, add some water, cover and put it on the stove.
 Download a free copy of this recipe below.

 I love breakfast dinners.
 They are generally easy to make and quite tasty.
 Plus there are a plethora of options to choose from.
 If you want to keep it on the healthy side, I would do an egg scramble and add all the flavors you want.
 I love the pepper and onion combo, but my son is more of onion, cheese, and meat combo.
 If you are smart, try to cut all the veggies really small so your kid won’t even realize they are eating something healthy.